-GitHub pages is a great static site hosting resource but if you want to use it with a custom domain name and suport HTTPS then you need to take some extra steps.
-You can use Cloudflare to add HTTPS support to your pages if you use your own domain name, here's how.
+GitHub pages is a great static-site hosting resource but if you want to use it with a custom domain name and support HTTPS then you need to take some extra steps.
+You could use the new Let’s Encrypt support for custom domains on GitHub pages.
+However, you can also use Cloudflare to add HTTPS support to your pages if you use your own domain name and want more flexibility, here’s how.

 The default templates for use with GitHub pages have HTTPS resources, so you won’t get mixed content warnings or styling issues.
 For example, one of the templates was patched with this commit.